 - Shellcode Inject – The shellcode inject payloads are designed to load shellcode into memory and execute it.
 Generally, this is used to load Meterpreter or Beacon, but these payloads give you the ability to write your own custom shellcode and run it.
 You can use these payloads to automatically create a user account on the system, spawn calc.exe, or anything you want via the shellcode you write or use.

 It’s likely easier to visually see the differences between the payload goals.
-A sample”Meterpreter” payload (shellcode-less) can be seen below:
+A sample”Meterpreter” payload (shellcode-less), written in Python, can be seen below:

 A “shellcode_inject” payload, which uses shellcode, looks similar to the following:

-Finally, the last part of the payload (surrounded by the green boxes) describe the level of obfuscation associated with a payload if using a “shellcode_inject” payload, or the type of connection that the payload will use if using a “Meterpreter” payload.
+Finally, if using a “shellcode_inject” payload, the last part of the payload describes the level of obfuscation associated with that payload.
 The different types of obfuscation can include:

 - Flat – this means there is no obfuscation at all